explainers-by-googlers/cross-origin-storage/README.md

   // The file exists in COS.
   const fileBlob = await handle.getFile();
   console.log('Retrieved file', fileBlob);
-  // Return the file as a Blob.
+  // Do something with the blob.
-  console.log(fileBlob);
 } catch (err) {
   if (err.name === 'NotFoundError') {
     // Load the file from the network. const fileBlob = await loadFileFromNetwork();
     // Return the file as a Blob.
-    console.log(fileBlob);
+    console.log('Obtained file from network', fileBlob);
     return;
   }
-  // 'NotAllowedError', the user didn't grant access to the file. console.log('The user did not grant access to the file.');
+  // 'NotAllowedError', the user agent did not grant access to the file. console.log('The user agent did not grant access to the file.'); }
-}
 ```